slosar/bacon/README.md

 It is composed of two essential scripts:

- - `install_anaconda.sh` will install a vanilla anaconda environment
+ - `install_anaconda.sh` will install a vanilla anaconda environment.
+Run once (or clean)
- - `setup_environment.sh` will additionally install set of of conda and githib packages.
+ - `setup_cons.sh` will additionally install set of of conda packages.
+Can be safely rerun multiple times.
+ - `setup_pip.sh` will additionally install set of of pip packages.
 Can be safely rerun multiple times.

 Things are setup in `settings.sh`.